 - If you have good credit, you should be paying less- Nearly all insurance companies use your credit score to help set your rate.
 Research has shown a direct correlation between your credit score and the likelihood of filing a claim.
 If you want to save money on your auto insurance, work on improving your credit score.

 - The model of your car affects your premium- Insurance companies keep a tight lid on their auto rating system.
 They use this information to rate your car by the cost of the vehicle, safety factors and theft data.
-Though it's hard to get this information from your insurer, you can use MSN Money's comparison tool by clicking here.

 - Pay in full- Though you can pay your auto insurance in installments, you may be charged fees for doing so.
 In addition, paying over time increases your risk of late payments.
 Many companies will cancel your policy for even one late payment.